strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 # Customizations

-As explained in the previous section, by default the routes get automatically assigned DNS names based on the name of your cluster and namespace.
-But you can customize this and specify your own DNS names:
+As explained in the previous section, by default the routes get automatically assigned DNS names based on the name of your cluster and namespace, but you can customize this and specify your own DNS names:

 ```yaml
 # ...